Best Small Investments UK to Watch

 - iShares Treasury 20+ Year Index

-This includes the London Stock Exchange – which is home to some of the UK’s biggest companies.
+The London Stock Exchange – which is home to some of the UK’s biggest companies.
 Think along the lines of British American Tobacco, HSBC, BP, BT, and GlaxoSmithKline.
 You also have the Alternative Investment Market (AIM), which is the UK’s secondary exchange.
 This includes smaller companies or those that are yet to establish themselves.

 Outside of the UK, there are dozens of markets that you can access from the comfort of your home.
 In particular, this includes the two major markets found in the US – the NASDAQ and New York Stock Exchange.
 This covers companies such as Apple, Amazon, Facebook, Disney, Nike, Twitter, and Coca Cola.